How would you design nature?

 What insights can design offer in designing microscopic entities for a human-scale world?
 Can the exchange of skills and ideas enable the development of new forms of craft and collaboration?
 Can these collaborations inform and shape the developing field of synthetic biology?
 How might our contemporary understanding of art and design be challenged by interaction with synthetic biology?

-Synthetic Aesthetics has brought together six leading synthetic biologists and six internationally-renown artists and designers to explore designing, understanding and building the living world.
+Synthetic Aesthetics brought together leading synthetic biologists and internationally-renown artists and designers to explore designing, understanding and building the living world.
 Our residents come from all over the world and adopt different approaches to synthetic biology (from protocell to ‘BioBrick’ to plant science); and to art and design (architecture, bioart, art, industrial design, smell, music).
 During paired, intensive residencies from July to December 2010, residents spent two weeks in the laboratory and two weeks in their exchange partner's art or design studio.

 We continually share our findings, through talks, workshops and publications.
 In 2010, we ran a symposium at MIT's MediaLab, and a design workshop at iGEM 2010.
 In 2011, we developed Synthesis held at UCL in London in July, a pilot residential 6-day laboratory exchange for artists, designers, scientists and others in partnership with The Arts Catalyst, SymbioticA and UCL, with a grant from the Wellcome Trust.
+The outcomes of the residents have been exhibited around the world.